Richard Kemp: Politics

 In a column written by Colonel Richard Kemp published in the Jewish News and jewishnews.co.uk on 6 April 2017, it was suggested that Baroness Sayeeda Warsi has sought to excuse the appalling conduct of the barbaric Islamic State terror group.
 The column also suggested that Baroness Warsi has objected to action being taken against British Muslims who murder and rape for Islamic State.
 We wish to make absolutely clear that these allegations were wholly untrue and should never have been published.

 Warsi donated the damages to a charity for Muslim and Jewish women.
 Kemp himself did not issue an apology, and was accused by Warsi of appearing "to wantonly publish inflammatory and offensive comments without a thought for the consequences (let alone the truth)."

 On 23 July 2018, The Daily Telegraph published an article by Kemp which argued that after its departure from the European Union, Britain should re-instate the death penalty for terrorism suspects.

 In July 2017 he received criticism for his usage of the term "taig", a racial slur for Catholics of Irish descent, during an exchange on Twitter, including from former Labour MP and British Army officer Eric Joyce who questioned if he knew it was a "racist term of abuse".
-In his defence Kemp, mentioned that he is a practising Catholic and having often been subject to the term as a result, he did not consider it a term of abuse.
+In his defence, Kemp mentioned that he is a practising Catholic and, having often been subject to the term as a result, he did not consider it a term of abuse.

+In 2023, Kemp expressed support for Israel's actions in the Gaza Strip during the Gaza war.